dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

 The items in the table are sorted lexically by the Source column value.
 Warnings and serious warnings without associated source locations have empty Source fields, and appear at the top of the list.
-(To sort the table by the values in another column, click on that column’s header.)
+(To sort the table by the values in another column, click on that column's header.)

 Each warning or serious warning is linked to the source definition that caused it.
 We can select individual warnings and serious warnings to